 For commercial owners or managers

-(Or others with larger budgets), a consulting engineer can provide independent analysis of your pavement’s condition, and what products will work best for its preservation needs and your budget.
+A consulting engineer can provide independent analysis of your pavement’s condition, and what products will work best for its preservation needs and your budget.

 Consultants providing this service for commercial customers can be found at the American Council of Engineering Companies state member organization listing (with a state directory open, type “pavement,” “asphalt,” “road” or similar search term into your browser’s “Find” function).